 University of North Texas, Denton, TX

 Barrows, Nathan and Bond Robinson, Janet, "Working memory and retrosynthesis in undergraduate organic chemistry: Does your brain work in reverse?"
 (2010).
 Faculty Scholarly Dissemination Grants.
-Paper 65.
+65.